MoDeNa-EUProject/MoDeNa/applications/PUfoam/MoDeNaModels/SurfaceTension/README.md

 ## Installing PETSc
 PETSc should be configured with the following options:
-./configure --with-cc=gcc --with-fc=gfortran --download-f-blas-lapack --download-mpich -- download-scalapak=yes
+./configure --with-cc=gcc --with-fc=gfortran --download-f-blas-lapack --download-mpich --download-scalapak=yes
+Furthermore, the variables PETSC_DIR and PETSC_ARCH need to be set.

 ## Compiling and running the detailed model code